z1skgr/RH_-drive_car/README.md

 ## Features
-The original implementation used static paths aimed at learning the agents
+The original implementation used static paths aimed at learning the agents.

+For information on how to use the training model using anaconda environment, see [doc] (https://github.com/Unity-Technologies/ml-agents/blob/main/docs/Training-ML-Agents.md#:~:text=Training%20in%20the%20ML-Agents%20Toolkit%20is%20powered%20by,learning%29.%20Its%20implementation%20can%20be%20found%20at%20ml-agents%2Fmlagents%2Ftrainers%2Flearn.py.)

 We modify the implementation and the goal is not to learn the agents but to construct content that is identified with the performance of the player